alanszlosek/tiny-helpers/readme.markdown

 H class
 ----

-Maybe you like s-expressions.
-Or maybe you want to build your markup programatically.
-Or maybe you're looking for an alternative to the form/input class you cooked up some years ago (been there ...
-Autoform).
-In that case, H is for you.
+For when you need to build HTML programatically.
 It helps you build markup, leveraging __toString() to generate the HTML tags.
 And it can help you with htmlentities/htmlspecialchars.

 Like so: